saminitz/Sharpness-Indexer/README.md

 # Sharpness Indexer

+**Sharpness Indexer** was born out of a need to save time after motorsport photography sessions.
+When capturing panning shots—where you follow a moving car and take bursts of images—you often end up with hundreds of pictures, many of which are blurry or imperfect due to motion.
+Reviewing each photo manually to find the sharp ones, where the car is properly captured, can be extremely time-consuming.
+This script was created to automate that process.

-**Sharpness Indexer** is a Python tool that analyzes the sharpness of cars in high-resolution images even where the background is blurry ex. in panning shots using YOLOv8 and Laplacian variance.
-It automatically detects cars, measures their sharpness, and renames each image file by prepending the sharpness value.
-All processed images are then saved to a single output folder.
+This tool is written in Python and is designed to analyze the sharpness of cars in high-resolution images, even when the background is blurry—as is typical in panning shots.
+It uses YOLOv8 to detect cars and Laplacian variance to evaluate image sharpness.
+Once processed, each image is renamed with a prepended sharpness value, and all images are saved to a single output folder.

 ---

 ## 🚀 Features

 - ✅ Uses YOLOv8 to detect cars in each image
 - ✅ Measures sharpness (Laplacian variance) of each detected car
 - ✅ Prepends sharpness score to filename (e.g., `S134__IMG001.jpg`)